-When you are first infected, you may or may not have any symptoms.
-However, within a week of infection the larvae will enter your muscle tissue.
-This stage is when symptoms are most noticeable.
+When you first become infected, you may or may not have any symptoms.
+However, within one week of the initial infection, the larvae will enter your muscle tissue.
+Once this happens, the symptoms usually become apparent.

 - abdominal cramps

 - fatigue or low energy

 Trichinosis symptoms that may occur after the larvae enter your muscle tissue include:

 - muscle aches and pains

 - facial swelling